 A debtor unable to discharge tax debt under Chapter 7 may consider other arrangements, such as entering into an installment agreement with the IRS or making the IRS an offer in compromise which will result in the settlement of the tax debt for less than the amount owed.

 Do You Have Tax-Related Bankruptcy Questions?
-Get a Free Case Review
+An Attorney Can Help

 Thinking your tax penalty to Uncle Sam will be wiped away with the stroke of the Chapter 7 bankruptcy brush?
-You may want to think again, as tax laws are complex.
-Get the right information now so you are informed about the bankruptcy process and what to expect.
-You can start with a free case review from a local bankruptcy attorney who specializes in tax matters.
+You may want to think again, as tax laws are complex and having the right legal strategy and counsel can make all the difference.
+Consider speaking with a local bankruptcy attorney who specializes in tax matters.